zdravkov/kendo-docs/api/web/editor.md

     Set the object which describes the image/directory entry fields.
 Note that a name, type and size fields should be set.

+### imagebrowser.schema.model.id `String`

+    The name of the field which acts as an identifier.

 ### imagebrowser.schema.model.fields `Object`

 ### imagebrowser.schema.model.fields.name `Object|String`

     The field which contains the name of the image/directory

+### imagebrowser.schema.model.fields.name.field `String`

+    The name of the field.

+### imagebrowser.schema.model.fields.name.parse `Function`

+    Specifies the function which will parse the field value.
+If not set default parsers will be used.

 ### imagebrowser.schema.model.fields.type `Object|String`

     The field which contains the type of the entry.
 Either *f* for image or *d* for directory.

+### imagebrowser.schema.model.fields.type.parse `Function`

+    Specifies the function which will parse the field value.
+If not set default parsers will be used.

+### imagebrowser.schema.model.fields.type.field `String`

+    The name of the field.

 ### imagebrowser.schema.model.fields.size `Object|String`

     The field which contains the size of image.

+### imagebrowser.schema.model.fields.size.field `String`

+    The name of the field.

+### imagebrowser.schema.model.fields.size.parse `Function`

+    Specifies the function which will parse the field value.
+If not set default parsers will be used.

 ### imagebrowser.messages `Object`